Extension DGAs and topological Hochschild homology: Proof of the results on topological equivalences and the non-extension example

 for some $a_i \in \mathcal{A}_*$ with $\lvert a_i \rvert >0$.
 Here, the first equality follows by the definition of $\psi_*$, the second equality follows by Claim 3 and the third follows by Claim 2 and Claim 1.
 This proves that $\psi_*$ is an isomorphism and therefore $\psi$ is a weak equivalence.
 At this point, we are done with the proof of Theorem \ref{thm einfty te eq qiso}.

-For Theorem \ref{thm assoc te eq qiso}, we need to be more careful with cofibrant replacements since the forgetful functor from $H\F_p \alg$ to $\Sp \alg$ does not necessarily preserve cofibrant objects.
+Note that for Theorem \ref{thm assoc te eq qiso}, we work in the setting of associative algebras.
+In this case, we need to be more careful with cofibrant replacements since the forgetful functor from $H\F_p \alg$ to $\Sp \alg$ does not necessarily preserve cofibrant objects.
 Let $H\F_p$ be as before and let $Z$ be cofibrant in $\Sp \alg$ such that $H\F_p \wedge Z$ is an $H\F_p$-algebra that corresponds to $X$.
 By abuse of notation, let $Y$ be a fibrant $H\F_p$-algebra corresponding to $Y$.
 Let $T \trfib H\F_p \wedge Z$ be a cofibrant replacement of $H\F_p \wedge Z$ in $\Sp \alg$.
 We have the following lift